isc-projects/bind9/doc/notes/notes-current.rst

   ``named`` to crash.
 This has been fixed. :gl:`#1608`

-- The resolver could hang on shutdown due to dispatch resources not being cleaned up when a TCP connection was reset.
+- The resolver could hang on shutdown due to dispatch resources not being cleaned up when a TCP connection was reset, or due to dependency loops in the ADB or the DNSSEC validator.
 This has been fixed.
-  :gl:`#3026`
+  :gl:`#3026` :gl:`#3040`